-The Amazon Echo Dot Kids Edition is a nifty little bundle, but if you have an old Echo speaker you'd like to give your child — or a spare Echo Dot 3rd gen you picked up in an Amazon bundle — then you can make it act just like a Kids Edition.
+The Amazon Echo Dot Kids Edition is a nifty little bundle, but did you know that you can turn any Amazon Echo into a Kids Edition version?
+If you have an old Echo speaker that you'd like to give your child — or a spare Echo Dot that you picked up in an Amazon bundle — then you can make it act just like a Kids Edition.
 It doesn't require any extra hardware, and it'll take you mere minutes to complete.

 Products used in this guide

-Set up Amazon FreeTime on an Amazon Echo
+Set up Amazon Kids+ on an Amazon Echo

 - Open the Amazon Alexa app.

-- Tap the Devices tab (the right-most tab).
+- Tap the Devices tab at the bottom of the screen.

 Tap the Echo device you want to convert.

-- Tap the toggle for FreeTime to enable FreeTime on your device.
+- Tap the toggle for FreeTime to enable FreeTime/Amazon Kids+ on your device.